-The edges of the crumbled guard shack were jagged rather than sharp, Moden should have been wearing gloves for the job.
+The edges of the crumbled guard shack were jagged rather than sharp, Moden should have been wearinggloves for the job.
 The pain didn't bother him, but the film of blood was slippery until it dried to tackiness.

 Moden grasped a shard, found it set firmly, and stepped to the side to take instead the 80-kilo block that held the previous one in place.
 He lifted and threw the block aside.
 Filkerson's head and torso were beneath.
-The man moaned softly crates had been crushed with disastrous results when the load was dumped unceremoniously.
+The man moaned softly.